 Faculty & Staff

 Student Business Services offers a range of services to our Faculty and Staff members on campus.
-At our university cashier's office in Gordon Hall 180, Window #1, we handle:
+Either at our university cashier's office at window #1 GH-180 or online, we handle:

 Complete the Deposit of Reimbursement to University Account form and submit it to Window #1 at the cashier's office.
 The form can be found under the Forms link from the Accounting Services and Financial Reporting website.

 - Attach any supporting documentation deemed relevant to the transaction and include the correct CashNet Item Code and/or Chart Field for reimbursement.

 - If you received a university invoice (ASR), DO NOT use this form and take the invoice direction to Window #1.

 - Accounting Services and Financial Reporting Forms

 EMarket is a CashNet module that allows departments to collect money for approved services/products/fees via online storefronts and checkouts.
 Customers are linked out from a department website to a customized storefront where they can select and pay for items via credit card.
 The site is PCI compliant and funds can be automatically deposited to the general ledger.

 Departments interested in using the eCommerce solutions are asked to complete a CSUF eMarket Site Request Form for an eMarket Storefront or checkout, which is located Forms tab above.
 The requested information includes: